For the past year, we’ve been coping with the many ramifications of working and learning in the "new normal."

-On top of that, whatever we come to understand as the "official" new process could change at a moment’s notice.
-When this all started, most of us could not imagine how profound this change would be to our lives and to our work, or that it would be more than just temporary.
-But now most of us can agree that we need to prepare for a long journey not only to a new normal but to an improved normal as well.
+On top of that, whatever "official" new process implemented with the best intentions can change at a moment’s notice.
+When this all started nearly a year ago, most of us could not imagine how profound this change would be to our lives and our work – or that it would be more than just temporary.
+But now, most of us can agree that we need to prepare for a long journey not only to a new normal but to an improved normal as well.

-Melissa Swift, global leader, digital transformation advisory at Korn Ferry, says, “We're now at a stage where there's definitely some attention needed because we might be doing this for a while, and this isn't an emergency situation anymore.
-So how do we make this really work?
+“We're now at a stage where there's definitely some attention needed because we might be doing this for a while, and this isn't an emergency situation anymore,” said Melissa Swift, global leader, digital transformation advisory at Korn Ferry.
+“So how do we make this really work?
 Now is the time when the really interesting questions are coming up.”

-Meanwhile, Mark Bradley, principal, EY People Advisory Services, says, “This pandemic has put a magnifying glass onto organizations.
+Meanwhile, Mark Bradley, principal, EY People Advisory Services, said: “This pandemic has put a magnifying glass onto organizations.
 Things that were good about company culture and the way you work came out stronger.
 And things that were a struggle only became worse.”

-In our current model of disjointed and siloed engagement it will be a challenge to deliver a premium experience when candidates and employees need to navigate 20 different systems.
+In our current disjointed and siloed engagement model, it will be challenging to deliver a premium experience when candidates and employees need to navigate different systems that can number in the dozens.
 What we need is automated, optimized work process orchestration.
-With this approach you create an extensible, agile environment that supports all the required workflows that cross personas, departments, and technologies – delivering a superior worker lifecycle for all.
+With this approach, you create an elastic, agile environment that supports all the required workflows that stretch across personas, departments, and technologies – delivering a superior worker lifecycle for all.

-It’s hard to see silver linings right now, but the innovative inventions being put in place today will reap serious benefits long-term.
-In a survey of CFOs conducted by PwC we see some illuminating results, highlighting drivers that will make our organizations stronger.
-Of special interest in the figure below is how both "Work flexibility" and "Better resiliency and agility" are tied for factors that will most improve the outlook for these companies.
+It’s hard to see silver linings right now.
+But the innovations put in place today will reap serious benefits long-term.
+In a survey of CFOs conducted by PwC, we see some illuminating results, highlighting drivers that will make our organizations stronger.
+Of particular interest in the figure below is how both "Work flexibility" and "Better resiliency and agility" are tied for factors that will most improve the outlook for these companies.